 The Huub Aventus Winter Peaks jacket is part of a new cycling range from the British company that sponsors, with Wattbike, the UK’s most famously innovative track team.
 Huub says it is the result of a year-long project to find the best options for fabrics, fit, aero benefit and pattern design to deliver all-day comfort in the saddle.
 The jacket is also designed with the riders themselves: Huub Wattbike's Dan Bigham et al race on the road for Ribble Weldtite, with Huub as kit sponsor.

-With an origin story like that, it’s hard not to have very high hopes indeed for the Aventus jacket.
-It’s also competitively priced compared to winter jackets from more established brands like Assos, Castelli and Santini.
-I found it mostly hit the mark with its performance and the close fit is great, but for me there’s still a short snagging list for Huub to deal with: I’m not convinced by the long tail flap, I’d like the zip reworking, and I wonder if using windproof fabric on the back as well as the front makes it a bit too warm for hard riding.
+It certainly stands up against the Best winter jackets with an origin story like that, so it's hard not to have very high hopes indeed for the Aventus jacket.
+It's also competitively priced compared to winter jackets from more established brands like Assos, Castelli and Santini.
+I found it mostly hit the mark with its performance and the close fit is great, but for me there's still a short snagging list for Huub to deal with: I'm not convinced by the long tail flap, I'd like the zip reworking, and I wonder if using windproof fabric on the back as well as the front makes it a bit too warm for hard riding.

 Huub Aventus Winter Peaks jacket: construction

 Huub says the Aventus Winter Peaks jacket has a recommended temperature range of -2°C to 13°C. It refers to a waterproof membrane but doesn’t claim outright that the jacket is waterproof – just that it “keeps cold air out, keeping you warm and dry for maximum all day comfort in the coldest conditions."